edulinq/python-utils/README.md

 ```

 #### CLI Configuration
+CLI configurations are configuration options specified directly on the command line, they are useful for quick configuration overrides without editing files.
 Configuration options are passed to the command line by the `--config` flag in this format `--config <key>=<value>`.
 The provided values overrides the values from configuration files.
 Configuration options are structured as key value pairs and keys cannot contain the "=" character.